lightdash/lightdash/.github/CONTRIBUTING.md

 #### Setup Development Environment without Docker

-To setup Development Environment without Docker you need following pre-requisits before running Lightdash:
+To setup Development Environment without Docker you need following pre-requisites before running Lightdash:

--   node 14.x <= version <= 16.x
+-   node >= v18.x (20 is preferred)
 -   yarn
 -   postgres
--   dbt
+-   dbt 1.4.x or 1.5.x

 eg. on MacOS you can follow this instructions: